 Step Three: Refocus Diligence

 The technology you select is largely irrelevant to compliance.
-The differences between products are minor.
+The differences between the products are minor.
 It is far more important how those technologies are configured and managed.
 As such, just flip a coin and go with whatever technology is easiest to acquire (probably something you already have.)

 Refocus all this diligence on monitoring, management, and operations.
 Focus on developing metrics and tools that promote agility and quick response to problems.
 Promote people who optimize existing practices with automation, rather than buying yet another new tool.